ravifaujdar9461/software_engineering_tech_titains/README.md

 ## Overview

-Foodidy is a full-stack food delivery web application that enables users to browse food items, manage orders, and complete secure transactions online.
+Foodify is a full-stack food delivery web application that enables users to browse food items, manage orders, and complete secure transactions online.
 The platform is designed to provide a seamless and responsive user experience across devices.

 ## Features